Why It Works

 Transfer cabbage to a large bowl and toss with olive oil, salt, and pepper.
 Transfer to a serving platter.
 Drizzle with sauce and serve immediately.

-Thai dried chili flakes can be found in Asian groceries.
-If unavailable, substitute with Chinese dried crushed chili or regular crushed red pepper flakes.
+Thai dried chile flakes can be found in Asian groceries.
+If unavailable, substitute with Chinese dried crushed chile or regular crushed red pepper flakes.